Street Meeting Twenty Second

 It is a profound thing to speak to the people, but it is equally encouraging to receive strength from them in return.
 Once in a long while, amidst the weariness of continuous labor, the Lord graciously grants rest to our souls by sending these hurting sheep in the midst of the crowd.
 These beloved ones often come from congregations that do not feed them well; they remain in stalls of religion, unaware that their spirits have grown thin and malnourished.
 They have been fed not with the bread from Heaven, but with the empty husks produced by the minds of men.

 We kept offering up praises and thanksgivings to the LORD on our way home, our hearts overflowing with the evidence of His grace.
 Arriving just in time to gather once again with the beloved brethren for our daily evening family worship.
-The same Spirit who gave power for the message now gave rest for the soul.
+The same Spirit who gave power for the day's message now gave quiet rest for the soul.

 Comments